gnbPlusPlus/CS255-SystemAnalysis-Design/README.md

 How did you interpret the user’s needs and implement them into your system design?
 Why is it so important to consider the user’s needs when designing?
 -
 The users needs informed me every step of the way!
+I translated the client's requirements into use cases, which focused on user needs.
+For example, if the IT officer needs to be able to reset a student's password, then the system must allow for that in its plan and design.
+It's so important to consider the user's needs when designing because, otherwise, the project will surely be lacking.
+Users cover customers and staff, and without designing with their usage in mind, one isn't really designing for the system at all.
+This system was meant for use, so without thinking of the users, a systems analyst would just design something fancy to look at.

 How do you approach designing software?
 What techniques or strategies would you use in the future to analyze and design a system?
 -
 To design software, I start with pseudocode and UML diagrams, like an activity diagram.
 An activity diagram gives very visual indicators of functions, conditional statements, and loops without getting into code.
-Pseudocode is a bit more code-like, but still general enough to act as a structure
+Pseudocode is a bit more code-like, but still general enough to act as a structure for actual development.
+Using visual tools like these helps combat procrastination when writing code since they outline the steps.
+Since it was useful to refer to the DriverPass interview transcript just about every week for this course, I would gather requirements via recorded or transcripted interview for a future project.
+This would give me the client's own words to refer to, which would be especially useful if they were unable to meet for several weeks after the initial meeting.